An Interactive Desktop and Scripting Environment for Engineering Analysis and CAE Process Automation

 Parameter and Response Management

 FEMtools Framework provides commands and functions for definition of parameters and responses.
 Parameters are physical element properties that can be used as variables for sensitivity analysis, design optimization or model updating applications.
 The definition can be based on the existing property cards, for example the common material property of a set of elements.
 Alternatively, element sets can be defined by filters, graphical picking or Boolean operators.
 FEMtools manages the property cards and removes the hassle of manually creating new property cards as new element sets are created.

 - Selection of all element material properties, geometrical properties, boundary conditions, lumped masses, and damping factors as parameters.

 - ANSYS and NASTRAN parameter selection for non-standard element properties.

 - Selection of mass, static and dynamic displacements, resonance frequencies, modal displacements, MAC, FRFs, and FRF correlation functions, strain and stress as responses.

 Interactive User Interface

 FEMtools is operated via a customizable menu interface, the FEMtools command language and FEMtools scripting.
 The menu interface is most suitable if you are a new or occasional user, if you need to edit tables or display graphics.
 You can browse through the different menus to get a overview of the features and easily experiment with different commands.
-The FEMtools command language is for more experienced users who prefer to type commands in the entry field of the console window.
+The FEMtools command language is for more experienced users who prefer to type commands in the entry field of the console window or use command scripts.
 This mode is often the fastest way to complete standard procedures, or run your own scripts.
 Once a procedure becomes more complex, needs to be developed or repeated often with only small changes, using FEMtools scripting language is the most suitable approach.